yuke182/Study_Bayesian/README.md

 # Study_Bayesian

-Solutions for the questions in the textbook of Bayesian Data Analysis
+Here we document the solutions for questions in the textbook of Bayesian Data Analysis.